 Country music has always been one of the building blocks of rock ’n’ roll, even when it comes to non-mainstream rock.
-Today, we’re checking out the best country songs by alternative, indie and punk artists in the above gallery.
+Today, we’re checking out the best country songs by alternative, indie and punk artists below.

 As long as rock music has existed, it has been intertwined with elements of country with some of the most famous bands in history (the Beatles, the Rolling Stones) claiming a profound country music influence.
 But inspiration isn’t a one-way street, and many recent country stars say that the likes of AC/DC and Bruce Springsteen have made an impact on them.